cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 2) Categorize OSM data as according to OntoBuiltEnvironment
 3) Create column and populate columns.

+## Pre-requisite
+Provide OSM data in the form of .gml data.

 ## To deploy this agent with the stack locally
 1) Prepare the stack-manager